XRPLF/rippled/SECURITY.md

 Responsible investigation includes, but isn't limited to, the following:

 - Not performing tests on the main network.
-If testing is necessary, use the testnet or devnet.
+If testing is necessary, use the [Testnet or Devnet](https://xrpl.org/xrp-testnet-faucet.html).
 - Not targeting physical security measures, or attempting to use social engineering, spam, distributed denial of service (DDOS) attacks, etc.
 - Investigating bugs in a way that makes a reasonable, good faith effort not to be disruptive or harmful to the XRP Ledger and the broader ecosystem.